ANEgorova/TwitterStream/README.md

-This repository for Java-project called ###"Twitter Stream".
+This repository for Java-project called ##Twitter Stream.
 ###Used:
 Twitter API
 ###Functionality: